-Karl revealed that both Anthony and Martin that both didn’t have a father figure to show them how to manage their money, and to act like men.
+Karl revealed that both Anthony and Martin both didn’t have a father figure to show them how to manage their money, and to act like men.

 “Kenyon and Carmelo carried two big burdens: all that money and no father to show them how to act like a man,” Karl wrote, according to Heavy’s Brandon ‘Scoop B ‘ Robinson.